cmayer/MitoGeneExtractor/example-analysis-with-Snakemake-workflow-using-compressed-fastq-files-as-input/README-snakemake-workflow-for-fastq-files-as-input.md

 The .sra files are downloaded to the "raw_data" directory

 ### Workflow steps:
+All the steps described below will be automatically executed by snakemake.
+Snakemake will determine dependencies between input and output file based on the user defined rules.
 In our example workflow, the wildcard {sample} is replaced with the individual sample names found in the config.yaml file, followed by universal file extensions.
-The workflow from raw sequencing data to the desired consensus sequence will incorporate the following steps.
-Snakemake will determine dependencies between input and output file based on the user defined rules.
+The workflow from raw sequencing data to the desired consensus sequence will incorporate the following steps:

 Convert the SRA files to the fastq format with fastq-dump from the SRA toolit.
 Retain unique reads IDs:
 ```{r, eval=TRUE}